tolmachevroman/farmers-micro-insurance-on-blockchain/README.md

 We won't go line by line this time, but take a look at the [WeatherInsurance.js](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/WeatherInsurance.js) file.

 One important point to mention is `WeatherInsurance` contract [address](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/WeatherInsurance.js) on the blockchain you're connected to.
 You get this address after deploying the contract (see image above, _Contract address_ line).
-So for me and you these addresses will be different, make sure to update it with your actual contract address.
+So each time contract gets deployed it will get a new address, make sure to update your web app code with your current contract address.

 Notice also that here we have [only one signer](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/blob/main/frontend/src/util/interact.js#L30), the actual address connected via Metamask.

+FYI, I've run into a problem with "Nonce too high" after restarting the local Hardhat chain.
+Here's the [solution](https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd) 🔧if you run into the same issue.

 ### Testing functionality with local Hardhat chain

-Make sure you have the local Hardhat running and contract deployed.
-Copy and paste contract address as mentioned above.
+Make sure you have the local Hardhat running and contract deployed, an you use correct contract address.

 Go to the [frontend](https://github.com/tolmachevroman/farmers-micro-insurance-on-blockchain/tree/main/frontend) folder and start the web app.
 You should see something like this:

 ![enter image description here](https://user-images.githubusercontent.com/560815/152701710-90ae4d59-91b8-46b9-97db-b0892e1f0e21.png)

 Click on the Metamask icon in your browser, and you'll see your accounts.
+Connect your account.

 I have mine connected already.
-Notice it has less than 100 ETH, that's because I deployed contract using this account and spent 10 ETH as the initial balance:
+Notice it has less than 100 ETH, that's because I deployed contract using this account and spent 10 ETH as the initial balance and some gas per each transaction:

 ![enter image description here](https://user-images.githubusercontent.com/560815/152701733-936534a5-696b-48e7-824e-9e72eabfbaa6.png)

 When testing with Hardhat local chain, it's useful to import several Hardhat accounts to your Metamask and switch between them to test for different users:

 ![enter image description here](https://user-images.githubusercontent.com/560815/152701797-728c5d72-eb83-4a07-9aeb-716bb40dcc22.png)

 Specify a premium, say 0.3 ETH, and try to buy an insurance.
 Metamask will ask you to confirm the transaction.
-Notice that section on top of the Metamask window: your currently connected account is interacting with contract address on a localhost:8545.
+Check that section on top of the Metamask window: your currently connected account is interacting with the contract on a `localhost:8545`.

 ![enter image description here](https://user-images.githubusercontent.com/560815/152703241-10008888-4347-4899-9691-36663fe4be1c.png)

-If transaction has been successful, you'll see message in the web app and also in terminal running the blockchain:
+If transaction has been successful, you'll see a message in the web app and also in the terminal running the blockchain:

 ![enter image description here](https://user-images.githubusercontent.com/560815/152703245-6d57c437-a3a7-4924-a9a3-9dfcff2b4566.png)

 Now let's try to update temperature:

 ![enter image description here](https://user-images.githubusercontent.com/560815/152703534-cbe6f63d-20f5-4565-958a-cdaddc914bc4.png)

 Again, you'll see messages in web app and terminal:

 ![enter image description here](https://user-images.githubusercontent.com/560815/152703537-c538b8ce-144c-4101-b3f1-8a82f6d031af.png)

 Let's do it several times in a row with values above 41 degrees.
-After you do it 5 times, you'll get paid your premium times multiplier (0.3 ETH times 3 = 0.9 ETH), and your insurance closed.
+After you do it 5 times, you'll get paid your premium times multiplier (0.3 ETH times 3 = 0.9 ETH), and your insurance will be closed.
+You can get a new one now!

 ![enter image description here](https://user-images.githubusercontent.com/560815/152703735-dbc7ee49-d748-4a48-a15a-bd29fe3c4e1d.png)
 ![enter image description here](https://user-images.githubusercontent.com/560815/152703741-9ba042e0-8c99-4f97-92dd-cf0f2598879c.png)

 Here's a small video 🎥 of the whole process:

-[video]

-FYI, I've run into a problem with "Nonce too high" after restarting the local Hardhat chain.
-Here's the [solution](https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd) 🔧if you run into the same issue.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/npg4VCvgmUQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>